nstiff23/artifice/README.md

 The initiative tracker backend and interface with the Discord API are Python; dice roller is a parser implementing a CFG in C++.
 All code is (mostly) tested.
 Let us know about any bugs!

-To set up the bot, run `make` to build the dice roller, put your Discord bot token in a file called `TOKEN.txt`, and then run `python3 artifice.py` -- once Artifice is running, you'll be able to add it to your server using Discord's tools.
+The bot requires `ffmpeg` and the Python libraries `discord`, `ytp-dl` and `PyNaCl`.
+To set up the bot, put your Discord bot token in a file called `TOKEN.txt`, and then run `python3 artifice.py` -- once Artifice is running, you'll be able to add it to your server using Discord's tools.
 Note: this code has only been tested on Linux machines.

 # Commands:
 - `!help` : displays this message